*Did you know… that this state has the most volcanoes of anywhere in the country?*

 Still, some stayed behind while many others came to work and live here…

-- In the 1920s–long before you were born– roughly 55,000 gold hunters lived in Alaska and started businesses like pulp mills
+- In the 1920s – long before you were born! – roughly 55,000 gold hunters lived in Alaska and started businesses like pulp mills.

-- Others began drilling for oil, and the territory started to thrive
+- Others began drilling for oil, and the territory started to thrive.

-- Voters adopted the Alaskan constitution
+- Voters adopted the Alaskan constitution.

 Alaskans can take pride in passing an anti-discrimination act in 1945, the first place to pass such legislation anywhere in the US.
 The law made it illegal to discriminate against anyone based on race.

 In 1959, Alaska became a state.
 None of the estimated 224,000 seemed to mind that the temperature often dipped below zero during winter; that on the shortest day of the year known as the Winter Solstice, there’s less than nine hours of daylight, or that the sun typically sets around 11pm in July.
-Alaska is the only place in the country where this happens.
+This state is the only place in the country where this happens.

-Just five years later in 1964, Alaska set another record.
-An earthquake rattled and shook the Prince William Sound region of the state!
+Just five years later in 1964, Alaska set another record: an earthquake rattled and shook the Prince William Sound region of the state!
 Nicknamed the Good Friday Earthquake, its magnitude measured 9.2, the largest earthquake ever recorded in US history.
 More than 100 people died.
 Several years later, thousands of people were forced out of their homes due to a gigantic flood in a city called Fairbanks.

 The state is also famous for its dog sled race called, the Iditarod.
-Its formal name is the Iditarod Trail Sled Dog Race, which is an annual long-distance sled dog race that happens every March.
-But what inspired the race is just as impressive as the race itself.
+Its formal name is the Iditarod Trail Sled Dog Race, which is an annual long-distance sled dog race that happens every March; but what inspired the race is just as impressive as the race itself.
 It actually commemorates the part that sled dogs played in the settlement of Alaska.